sarvodaya-network/sarvodaya.eu/individual-social.md

 Let us consider a very small system to get that point.
 There might be some form of "systematical" abuse within a family.
 Someone may even have written rules about it and managed to convince the majority of the family to accept these rules.
 They managed to normalise the abuse and made it very hard to get out of this system, through punishment, through psychological and material pressure (no "love", no attention, no food etc.)

 All of that is part of the system.
 But is the system doing anything?
-No. Individuals apply these rules, accept these rules, ...
+No. Individuals apply these rules, accept these rules, suffer under these rules.
+Individuals abuse others, the system does nothing.
+And is the system the problem here?
+No. Individuals are the problem, who apply these rules, accept these rules and so forth.

 ---